jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/field%7Ccreating%2C_updating%2C_deleting_fields/create%2C_update%7Ccreating_or_updating_fields%7C3.md

-Use this API to create or update a field.
-If the field already exists, it is modified.
+Use this API to create a new field -- or update an existing field.

 **Requirement:** OpenSearchServer v1.5